aknorw/boilerplate/README.md

 * **One per file**: You should try to put each component in its own file to ensure they are easier to read, maintain and test.

-* **Declare `propTypes` and `defaultProps`**: propTypes are a form of documentation, and providing defaultProps means the reader of your code doesn’t have to assume as much.
+* **Declare `propTypes` and `defaultProps`** (when needed): propTypes are a form of documentation, and providing defaultProps means the reader of your code doesn’t have to assume as much.

 Components name should follow pascal case (eg. `CommentList`).